TonicAI/structural-get-ephemeral-db-details/README.md

 npm run package
 ```

-This will compile the action into a single file in the `dist` folder using `@vercel/ncc`.
+This uses `@vercel/ncc` to compile the action into a single file in the `dist` folder.

-## Publishing
+## Publish

-Before publishing, make sure to:
+Before you publish, make sure to:
 1. Build the action: `npm run package`
 2. Commit the `dist` folder to the repository
 3. Tag your release: `git tag -a v1 -m "Release v1"`